Recommendations

 - Product card (selection of products of specific categories and subcategories is available)

-- Category page (selection of products of specific categories and subcategories is available)
+- Category (selection of products of specific categories and subcategories is available)

-If your site has pages that are not included in the list above, you can place recommendations on them as well, but the following rules must be observed: each algorithm belongs to one of three types - either tied to a product (similar products, related products), or to user behaviour (personal recommendations), or not tied to any of the above (popular products, popular products in a category, new products).
+If your site has pages that are not included in the list above, you can place recommendations on them as well, but the following rules must be observed: each algorithm belongs to one of three types - either tied to a product (similar products, cross-sale), or to user behaviour (personal recommendations), or not tied to any of the above (popular products, popular products in categories, new products).
 Each algorithm is allowed to be placed only in the place that corresponds to the logic of the output.

 For example, you can't use the “Similar Products” algorithm on the 404 page, because there are no products on it that can be matched with similar ones.
 At the same time, it is possible to use “Personal recommendations” on a 404 page, because this algorithm is based on user behaviour and is not tied to a specific product.